 If you opt for clear fixed braces you'll need to take some extra precautions while you're wearing them.

 Your orthodontist will show you how to clean your clear braces and teeth properly.
-This will take some extra time each day as braces contain so many nooks and crannies where food can get stuck, leading to a build-up of bacteria.
+This will take some extra time each day as braces contain so many nooks and crannies that food can get stuck, leading to a build-up of bacteria.

 If possible, you should clean your teeth and braces straight after eating.
 If this isn't possible, at least rinse very well with water.
-To floss below the archwire it will help to use a water flosser, floss threader or interdental cleaner.
+To floss below the archwire, it will help to use a water flosser, floss threader or interdental cleaner.

 What not to eat with clear braces